mhurley100/pands-project/README.md

 ### Univariate Plots
 Univariate plots help understand each variable independently by analysing interactions between variables.
-There is a wide array of plotting resources available online from historgrams, barcharts, scatter graphs, box, violin, linear etc all producing similar results.
+There is a wide array of plotting resources available online from historgrams, bar charts, scatter graphs, box, violin, linear etc all producing similar results.
 I chose box plots and violin plots.
-Box plots summarise within and between groups using 25th, 50th & 75th percentiles meaning that they are not influenced by outliers.
+Box plots summarise data within and between groups using 25th, 50th & 75th percentiles meaning that they are not influenced by outliers.
 Violin plots show the probability distribution of the sample by computing empirical distributions using kernal density estimation (KDE) (source matplotlib.org[8]).
 I used Seaborn as it has the added advantage of colour and sizing options.

-Machinelearningmastery.com [2], tutorialspoint.com [7], seaborn.pydata.org [9], stackoverflow.com[5] and python.org [6]are used as learning resources and training tools for Iris-1.1.py.

-Pandas, seaborn, matplotlib and csv libraries are imported.
-Run Iris 1.1.py where the four variables of petal length, petal width, sepal length and petal width are explored using box and violin plots.
+Pandas, seaborn, matplotlib and csv libraries are required to run the programs for Iris 1.1.py where the four variables of petal length, petal width, sepal length and petal width are explored using box and violin plots.
+Machinelearningmastery.com [2], tutorialspoint.com [7], seaborn.pydata.org [9], stackoverflow.com[5] and python.org [6]are used as learning resources and training tools.
+Below are the programs used to analyse the dataset:

-Program outputs:
 1. Box plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length) with the relevant header included:
     - sns.boxplot(x="class", y="sepal length", data=dataset).set_title('Compare Sepal Length Distribution')
 2. Violin plot for each variable (petal length, petal width, sepal length and petal width sepal length).
 E.g sepal length below with the relevant header included: